 In the twenties of the 19th century, Austrians made a curved earthen ramp and an artillery barracks building.
 In 1931, its upper floor was demolished, while the ground floor remains still preserved today.

 Sidelong fortifications of irregular rectangular shapes extended below the artillery barracks.
 The largest elongated fortification was called position Mezzo (eng. middle).
-In the time of Venetian authority there were guardhouse, two smaller houses and fortified entrance that was used for communication with eastern and southern parts of the Fortress until the beginning of the 18th century.
+In the time of Venetian authority there were guardhouse, two smaller houses and fortified entrance that was used for communication with eastern and southern parts of the fortress until the beginning of the 18th century.

 Southern part of the fortifications

-Third defensive fortifications
+The third defensive fortifications

-Duke's quarters / governor's residence
+Knez's quarters / proveditor's residence

 Bastions Bembo and Malipiero

-This second-largest location in the Fortress is also protected by high walls with funnel openings for cannons.
+This second-largest location in the fortress is also protected by high walls with funnel openings for cannons.
 In its north-west corner there is a large gunpowder storage built by Austrians in the 1820s.

 Church of Saint Vitus

 In western wall, there is a shallow rectangular niche with a built-in washbasin with stone frame, decorated with shallow relief with motifs of trophy weapons and with other decorative elements.
-This Baroque washbasin dates back to the 17th century.
-It is believed that it once stood in the governor's residence from which it was transferred to the church, where a large stone shell was added to it as a holy water stoup.
+This Baroque washbasin dates to the 17th century.
+It is believed that it once stood in the proveditor's residence from which it was transferred to the church, where a large stone shell was added to it as a holy water stoup.
 On low octagonal column, right of the entrance, a smaller holy water stoup was constructed with engraved year of 1658, which certainly marks time of its placement.
-There is an inscription in Latin engraved in a stone placed above the entrance and in translation means:
+There is an inscription in Latin engraved in a stone placed above the entrance and in translation it means:

 what faith has built